Inner Peace Conference 2019 • Amsterdam

 BIO

-His daily practice and teaching methods stem from Buddhist mindfulness meditation (Mahasi Sayadaw, Ajahn Chah, Ajahn Buddhadasa), the traditional practice of Vinyasa Krama (Sri T. Krishnamacharya), and Yin Yoga.
-He continues to pursue his insatiable passion for truth and understanding by way of solo retreats amongst the courageous monastics in the Buddhist monasteries of Burma (Myanmar).
+His daily practice and teaching methods stem from Buddhist mindfulness meditation (Mahasi Sayadaw, Ajahn Chah, Ajahn Buddhadasa), the traditional yoga practice of Vinyasa Krama (Sri T. Krishnamacharya), and Yin Yoga.
+He continues to pursue his insatiable passion for truth and understanding by way of retreats amongst the courageous monastics in the Buddhist monastery of Mahāsi Sayadaw in Burma (Myanmar) and solitary retreats in the Buddhist monastery in Europe.

 A passionate advocate of traditional teachings, Whit expounds the ancient wisdom of these lineages in a relevant manner, making them readily accessible to students at every stage of the path.